shortfall in public health systems1

 Indians without regular access to essential medicines3

-PMBJP Kendra dispensing affordable medicines and surgical supplies established across the country4
+PMBJP Kendra dispensing affordable medicines & surgical supplies established across the country4

 delivered through private sector and informal providers5

-public facilities added in rural areas between 2005 and 20196
+Public facilities added in rural areas between 2005 and 20192

-of total health expenditure is out of pocket7
+of total health expenditure is out of pocket expenditure6

-citizens provided financial protection from catastrophic health expenses through PMJAY8
+citizens provided financial protection from catastrophic health expenses through PMJAY7

 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all.